 - Secondary or backup headlamps for home supplies, everyday carry, or various places like cars/boats and sheds/barns.
 These can be cheaper than the main lamps.

-- These work in tandem with any handheld flashlights and candles/fire sources you may have.
+- Headlamps work in tandem with any handheld flashlights and candles/fire sources you may have.

 Industry insiders report that the last few years have seen major improvements in core product tech like brightness, battery life, and power versatility — creating an even better return on investment for every prepper.